 - A strong Central Bank willing to act as lender of last resort.

 Financial Instability and Credit Crunch

-The work of Hyman Minsky was largely ignored by main stream economics in the 1970s and 1980s.
-Instead there was widespread support for financial deregulation.
+The work of Hyman Minsky was largely ignored by mainstream economics in the 1970s and 1980s.
+Instead, there was widespread support for financial deregulation.
 But, the credit crisis of 2007 onwards understandably created renewed interest in his work.
-The model seemed to offer considerable explanation for elements of the credit crisis.
+The model seemed to offer a considerable explanation for elements of the credit crisis.